 Take the day—or stay overnight along the way—to explore the scenic wilderness of the Interior Plateau along Highway 20 west of Williams Lake.

 The adventure starts on Highway 20 at Williams Lake.
-Fly to Williams Lake with Pacific Coastal Airlines and rent a car at the airport, or make your way there in your own vehicle.
-Williams Lake is about three hours’ drive from Kamloops or from Prince George.
+Fly direct with Pacific Coastal Airlines and rent a car at the airport, or make your way there in your own vehicle.
+By car, Williams Lake is about three hours from Kamloops or from Prince George.

-Within a half hour’s drive, headed west, Highway 20 swings through the forested beauty of Desous Mountain (a great mountain biking destination, too), crossing the mighty currents of the Fraser River then up other side of the valley.
-With the sweeping Chilcotin Plateau unfolding toward the Coast Mountains, it’s here that you’ll start to feel like you’re really about to enter a new world of adventure—a true entry point into a Land Without Limits.
+Within a half hour’s drive headed west along Highway 20, the road swings through the forested beauty of Desous Mountain (a great mountain biking destination), crossing the mighty Fraser River before heading up other side of the valley.
+With the sweeping Chilcotin Plateau unfolding toward the Coast Mountains, you’ll start to feel like you’re entering a new world of adventure—a true entry point into a Land Without Limits.

-Seven kilometres past Alexis Creek (named after a colonial-era chief of the Tsilcot’in), is picturesque Bull Canyon, small provincial park that overlooks the milky green waters of the Chilcotin River.
-It is also the only provincial campground on the route before Tweedsmuir.
-If you don’t have time to stay overnight, consider taking the short trail that leads down to the riverbed.
+Beyond Alexis Creek (named after a colonial-era chief of the Tsilcot’in) you’ll find picturesque Bull Canyon, a small provincial park that overlooks the milky green waters of the Chilcotin River.
+It is the only provincial campground on the route before Tweedsmuir.
+If you don’t have time to stay overnight, stretch your legs along the short trail that leads down to the riverbed.

-Right off Highway 20, KiNiKiNiK Restaurant, Store & Accommodations is a unique place to stop for a rest.
-Or, stop for provisions at their deli and butcher shop.
-Also beyond Alexis Creek is Puntzi Lake, famed for its kokanee and rainbow-trout fishing.
+Off Highway 20, KiNiKiNiK Restaurant, Store & Accommodations is a unique place to stop for a rest, and a must for provisions from their deli and butcher shop.
+Also beyond Alexis Creek is Puntzi Lake, famed for its kokanee and rainbow trout fishing.

-This route towards the Potato Mountain Range passes the northern end of Ts’ilʔos) Provincial Park and its numerous high elevation lakes.
-Here, ice caves and fossils are evidence of an ancient seabed.
-Great hiking trails criss-cross the countryside and great water views abound as you head west towards Tatla Lake.
+As you head towards the Potato Mountain Range, you’ll pass the northern end of Ts’ilʔos) Provincial Park with its numerous high elevation lakes.
+Great hiking trails criss-cross the countryside, and great water views abound as you continue west towards Tatla Lake.